chandan110791/Automatic_Ticket_Classification/README.md

     Model inference

-Note: Once you have finalised the clusters/categories for customer complaints, the next step is to create a data set that contains the complaints and labels (which you found using NMF).
+Note: Once We have finalised the clusters/categories for customer complaints, the next step is to create a data set that contains the complaints and labels (which We found using NMF).
 This labelled data set will be used for model building using supervised learning.

-You need to try at least any three models from logistic regression, naive Bayes, decision tree and random forest.
+We need to try at least any three models from logistic regression, naive Bayes, decision tree and random forest.

-You need to select the model that performs the best according to the evaluation metrics.
+We need to select the model that performs the best according to the evaluation metrics.